jad-nasser/free-library/README.md

 - **react-redux**
 - **Bootstrap**
 - **Axios**: for sending requests to the server.
+- **form-data**: for uploading PDF files of the books.
+- **number-abbreviate**: used to abbreviate large book's "number_of_downloads" attribute for better viewing experience.
 - **dotenv**
 - **form-data**: for uploading files from the client side.
 - **React Router**: for managing routing through pages in the react app.